-- 10 integrated friction and mountain torques and the AAM arising from gravity-wave drag and other torques related to the sub-grid scale orography is generally considered to be negligible at these time scales (de Viron et al., 1999; Ponte and Rosen, 1999).
-As starting epochs, we chose the beginning of the rise of each AAM curve towards its peak value.
-The resulting reconstituted AAM components consistent with Figs. 2 and 3 of Ponte and Rosen (1999) for the 1982-83 event are shown in Fig. 4.
-They reveal that a positive friction episode occurred in 2015-16 about 15 to 20 days before the AAM peak.
-Such a positive friction - 15 episode, occurring about 10 to 15 days before the AAM peak, was totally absent from the 1997-98 event and was much smaller in the 1982-83 event, when the integrated friction torque remains positive during a few days before turning back to negative values.
-Note that choosing starting epochs and integration period consistent with the two-month intervals considered above leads to similar conclusions but to less consistent closures of the budget due to small biases accumulated in the integration, as already mentioned in Ponte and Rosen (1999).
-The lower panel of Fig. 4 demonstrates the importance of the Eastern Pacific - 20 contribution to the overall positive friction torque in the last two weeks of 2015, and highlights absolute contributions from the EE and SE Pacific regions at this time.
-The NE Pacific also contributes positively, but to a lesser extent; its contribution relative to the corresponding (negative) NE Pacific values for the EP events, however, is greater than those for the EE and SE regions combined over the two months preceding these events (Table 1).
-A Hovmoeller (time-latitude) plot of the Eastern Pacific frictional drag contributing to the 2015-16 LOD maximum (Fig. 5) highlights its three-belt structure, and shows the - EE Pacific contribution (spanning 15°N-15°S) to arise from two areas: one in the southern hemisphere originating from inflow to the westward-displaced boreal winter Hadley circulation, and one in the northern hemisphere originating from enhanced easterly flow on the equatorward flank of the NE Pacific high pressure area (similar to the Nov-Dec 2015 pressure anomalies seen in Fig. 3e).
+sistent with Figs. 2 and 3 of Ponte and Rosen (1999) for the 1982-1983 event - are shown in Fig. 4.
+They reveal that a positive friction episode occurred in 2015-2016 about 15 to 20 days before the AAM peak.
+Such a positive friction episode, occurring about 10 to 15 days before the AAM peak, was totally absent from the 1997-1998 event and was much smaller in the 1982-1983 event, when the integrated friction torque remains positive during a few days before turning back to negative values.
+Note that choosing starting epochs and an integration period consistent with the 2-month intervals considered above leads to similar conclusions but to less consistent closures of the budget due to small biases accumulated in the integration, as already mentioned in Ponte and Rosen (1999).
+The lower panel of Fig. 4 demonstrates the importance of the eastern Pacific contribution to the overall positive friction torque in the last 2 weeks of 2015 and highlights absolute contributions from the EE and SE Pacific regions at this time.
+The NE Pacific also contributes positively but to a lesser extent; its contribution relative to the corresponding (negative) NE Pacific values for the EP events, however, is greater than those for the EE and SE regions combined over the 2 months preceding these events (Table 1).
+A Hovmöller (time-latitude) plot of the eastern Pacific frictional drag contributing to the 2015-2016 LOD maximum (Fig. 5) highlights its three-belt structure and shows the EE Pacific contribution (spanning 15° N-15° S) to arise from two areas: one in the Southern Hemisphere originating from inflow to the westwardly displaced boreal winter Hadley circulation and one in the Northern Hemisphere originating from enhanced easterly flow on the equatorward flank of the NE Pacific high-pressure area (similar to the November-December 2015 pressure anomalies seen in Fig. 3e).